CED: Consistent ensemble distillation for audio tagging: Experiments

 \subsection{Dataset}

 Our training and evaluation dataset is AS~\cite{gemmeke2017audio}, which mainly contains 10-second-long audio clips labelled with 527 different sound event classes.
-We collected 1,904,746 training samples (5200 h) and 18,299 evaluation samples (50 h) sampled at 16 kHz.
-The training set is split into two subsets, the balanced (AS-20K) subset (21,155 samples, 60 h), and the entire full (AS-2M) subset (5200 h).
+We collected 1,904,746 training samples and 18,299 evaluation samples sampled at 16 kHz.
+The training set is split into two subsets, the balanced (AS-20K) subset with 21,155 samples, and the entire full (AS-2M) subset with 1.9M samples.
 Our experiments are first run on the AS-20K subset to ascertain our method's effect and then the findings are applied by training on AS-2M.